Solian, 400 mg 30 pcs.

 Renal and urinary tract disorders

-Frequency unknown: Falls (sometimes resulting in fractures) as a consequence of developing adverse reactions related to possible balance problems.
+Not known: falls (sometimes resulting in fractures) as a consequence of adverse reactions associated with possible imbalance.

 Pregnancy, postpartum and perinatal conditions

-Frequency unknown: “withdrawal” syndrome in newborns (see “Use in pregnancy and during breastfeeding”).
+Frequency unknown: withdrawal syndrome in newborns (see section “Use during pregnancy and breastfeeding”).

-Infrequent: increase of activity of “liver” enzymes in blood mainly transaminases.
+Uncommon: increased activity of liver enzymes in the blood, mainly transaminases.

 Overdose

 Symptoms: Experience with amisulpride overdose is very limited.
-Significant increases in the known pharmacological effects of the drug have been reported, namely drowsiness, sedation, coma, arterial hypotension and extrapyramidal symptoms.
+A significant increase in the known pharmacological effects of the drug has been reported, namely the development of drowsiness, sedation, coma, arterial hypotension and extrapyramidal symptoms.

 Treatment: There is no specific antidote for amisulpride.

-In case of overdose, basic vital body functions should be monitored and maintained until the patient is completely out of overdose.
-In overdose, ECG monitoring is mandatory because there is a risk of prolongation of the QT interval and development of life-threatening rhythm disturbances (see side effects).
+In case of overdose, the basic vital functions of the body should be monitored and maintained until the patient completely recovers from the overdose.
+In case of overdose, ECG monitoring is mandatory, because there is a risk of prolongation of the QT interval and the development of life-threatening arrhythmias (see “Side effects”).

-In case of severe extrapyramidal symptoms, anticholinergic agents should be used.
+If severe extrapyramidal symptoms occur, anticholinergic drugs should be used.

-Because excretion of amisulpride by hemodialysis is negligible, hemodialysis is not appropriate for its excretion in overdose.
+Because Since the elimination of amisulpride by hemodialysis is insignificant, the use of hemodialysis for its removal in case of overdose is inappropriate.

 ---|---|